-- It offers a moment of reflection.
+Journaling offers you a moment of reflection.
 When parenting, every day is a trial.
 Some nights we go to bed feeling defeated, while others we feel somewhat as though we have succeeded.
-No matter what the feeling, writing a letter to your child that they will later read as an adult allows for a moment of personal reflection, parental growth, and peace.
+No matter what the feeling, journaling for your child allows for a moment of personal reflection, parental growth, and peace.

-- Journaling offers you the opportunity to record the little moments that you may otherwise forget.
-We often remember the big “firsts” – first smile, first steps, first day of preschool — and we often have a picture to prove it, but what about all those other firsts that we want to hold onto forever in that very moment, but so often forget: The first time your baby really looked into your eyes and you could feel her in every inch of your soul, the first time your toddler reached up to put his tiny hand in yours as you were walking side by side, or when you said “I love you” only to hear it right back in the sweetest little voice for the very first time.
+Journaling offers you the opportunity to record the little moments that you may otherwise forget.
+We often remember the big “firsts” – first smile, first steps, first day of preschool — and we often have a picture to prove it, but what about all those other firsts that we want to hold onto forever in that very moment, but so often forget: The first time your baby really looked into your eyes and you could feel her in every inch of your soul or when you said “I love you” only to hear it right back in the sweetest little voice for the very first time.

 As a parent, topics will probably be easy to come by, as our little ones prove to be quite the characters and adventure is always waiting around the corner.
 There will always be emotions, trials, conflicts, celebrations, and most of all, love.